 -Don’t run it through the dishwasher

 -Don’t let it soak or stay wet (not properly drying your cast iron can cause it to rust).
-Dry immediately after rinsing!
+Dry immediately after rinsing with a dish towel

 -Don’t use harsh soap every wash